vives-project-xp/EducationalGame1/Board Game/Player Rules v02 .md

 - All tiles have been bought from the Building circle.
 - If no room is available to place any building tiles and no Land Expansions can be bought.
 - No pollution tokens remain, the planet is beyond saving and everyone loses.
+When the game ends, check with the Winning/Losing chapter to determin a winner.